fcambus/bdf2sfd/README.md

 produces large and unoptimized SFD files which should be post-processed using [FontForge][3].

-This is a work in progress, and assumes input fonts are 8x16 for now.
-It was originally created to create OpenType versions of [Spleen][4], and I'm curently working on making it a general purpose converter.
+It was originally created to create OpenType versions of [Spleen][4], and is released in the hope it can be useful to convert other fonts as well.
+Please be aware that it works best on fonts proportional to 8x16.
+Other sizes will work but the aspect ratio will not be preserved.
+There is currently little interest in addressing the issue.

 ## Dependencies